Sisi-tech/ios101-capstone/README.md

 [Evaluation of your app across the following attributes]
 - **Category:** Education
 - **Mobile:** Mobile is essential for the instant logging of student behavior.
 Students use the app to make a note and add class schedule to remind them.
-- **Story:** Create different template for study to choose
+- **Story:** Create a different template for the study to choose
 - **Market:** Any study could utilize this app.
-District wide licensing and custom features could be used for monetization.
+District-wide licensing and custom features could be used for monetization.
-- **Habit:**  Students are using this constantly throughout the school day.
+- **Habit:**  Students use this constantly throughout the school day.
 Students are using the app daily to check their notes and class schedules.
-- **Scope:**  V1 would allow students save their notes.
-V2 would allow students check their notes hisotry.
-V3 allow students edit their notes.
-V4 allow students add reminder
+- **Scope:**  V1 would allow students to save their notes.
+V2 would enable students to check their notes history.
+V3 allows students to edit their notes.
+V4 allows students add a reminder

 ## Product Spec